YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 --------

 Before looking at the details of Mojito, let's take a look at how Mojito fits in the Web application world.
-In the diagram below the triangular symbol with three circles (representing Model, View, and Controller) represents the Mojito MVC core.
+In the diagram below, the triangular symbol formed with three circles represents the Mojito MVC core; the circles represent the model, view, and controller.
 This common MVC core executes across devices and on both client and server and is one of the key elements which gives Mojito its power.
-As the diagram illustrates, Mojito runs on various clients, uses HTTP for all client-server communication, and typically accesses data via Yahoo Query Language (YQL) due to its power, ease-of-use, and ability to run from either client or server.
+As the diagram illustrates, Mojito runs on various clients, uses HTTP for all client-server communication, and typically accesses data with the Yahoo!
+Query Language (YQL) due to its power, ease-of-use, and ability to run from either the client or server.

 .. image:: images/mojito_architecture.png